no382001/template_scheme/README.md

 A rudimentary scheme interpreter made with C++ templates.
-After reaching chapter 4 in SICP while messing around in CPP i had this bright idea, since templates are Turing complete why not try to make the Scheme meta-circular evaluator all in constexpr time.
 <br><br>
-I've seen some similar projects but they used metaprogramming techniques that were totally foreign to me then so the code is not uniform at all, sometimes i use `decltype` sometimes i dont, sometimes its <b>trailing type</b> sometimes its not, so that might make it hard to read (maybe I'll fix them sometime).
+I've seen some similar projects but they used metaprogramming techniques that were totally foreign to me then so the code is not uniform at all, sometimes i use `decltype` sometimes i dont, sometimes its <b>trailing type</b> sometimes its not, so that might make it hard to read.
 <br><br>
-So yeah, no meta-circular evaluator (yet?), but I've got to the first big milestone.<br>
+### mostly outdated idk
 ## goals
 ### [x] being able to evaluate Fibonacchi
 #### steps required: